BOOK the FIFTH

 With my Dad in front of the family home he built.
 Monticello, Utah Circa 1982 |

-When I was growing up, one of Dad's and my favorite things to do together was visit a new earthen dam under construction.
+Throughout my childhood, one of Dad's and my favorite things to do together was visit dams, and especially new earthen dam under construction.
 He'd drive up as close as possible to the dam site so we could soak in the beautiful views of massive bulldozers, dump trucks, excavators, and wheel tractor scrapers busy at work.
 Those gargantuan earthen (or concrete) dams were as beautiful to Dad and I as they are functional and important to society.
 Watching those enormous machines at work on such projects always provided us with a thrill.

 Crooked brick and mortar garden box Dr. JJ built himself Conroe (Houston) Texas Circa 2013 |

 It doesn't take much creativity, education, or planning to critique, criticize, or tear something down.
-But it takes an authentic, courageous, knowledgeable, and skilled person to build something up.
+But it takes an authentic, courageous, knowledgeable, skilled, determined, and persistent person to build something up.

 Excerpt from Chaucer in Old English Geoffrey Chaucer is considered the "Father of English Poetry" |